laminas/laminas-validator/doc/book/writing-validators.md

 analysis.

-Basic validation failure message functionality is implemented in `Zend\Validator\AbstractValidator`, which you may extend for your custom validators.
+Basic validation failure message functionality is implemented in `Laminas\Validator\AbstractValidator`, which you may extend for your custom validators.
 Extending class you would implement the `isValid()` method logic and define the message variables and message templates that correspond to the types of validation failures that can occur.
 If a value fails your validation